 First, let us say that we are grateful that you have chosen us to help you with your puppy’s health care.
 If you have questions concerning any subject related to your puppy’s health, please feel free to call our hospital.
 Our entire professional team is willing and happy to help you.

 Stimulating play is important during the first week.
 Stalking and pouncing are important play behaviors in puppies and are necessary for proper muscular development.
 If given a sufficient outlet for these behaviors with toys, your puppy will be less likely to use family members for these activities.
-The best toys are lightweight and movable.
-These include wads of paper and rubber balls.
+The best toys are lightweight, movable, and not too hard.
+These include rubber balls and kong toys.
 Any toy that is small enough to be swallowed should be avoided.
 You should also avoid any hard toys or other hard objects to chew on such as antlers.
 Often these types will result in broken teeth.

 Disciplining a young puppy may be necessary if its behavior threatens people or property, but harsh punishment should be avoided.
 Hand clapping and using shaker cans or horns can be intimidating enough to inhibit undesirable behavior.
 However, remote punishment is preferred.
 Remote punishment consists of using something that appears unconnected to the punisher to stop the problem behavior.
 Examples include using spray bottles, throwing objects in the direction of the puppy to startle (but not hit), and making loud noises.
 Remote punishment is preferred because the puppy associates punishment with the undesirable act and not with you.

 Intestinal parasites are common in puppies.
-Puppies can become infected with parasites before they are born.
+Puppies can become infected with parasites almost as soon as they are born.
 For example, the most important source of roundworm infection in puppies is while still in the mother’s uterus or the mother’s milk (even if mom was fully dewormed).
 The microscopic examination of a stool sample will usually help us to determine the presence of intestinal parasites.
 We recommend this exam for all puppies.
 If we cannot get a stool sample, please bring one at your earliest convenience.
-Even if we do not get a stool sample, we recommend deworming puppies at least twice 2 weeks apart.
-It is important that it be repeated in about 2 weeks because the deworming medication only kills the adult worms.
-Within 2-3 weeks, the larval stages will have become adults and will need to be treated.
+Even if we do not get a stool sample, we recommend the use of a deworming product that is safe and effective against almost all of the common worms of the dog.
+Several effective oral medications are available.
+Some medications may need to be repeated 2 weeks apart to ensure the adult and juvenile worms are effectively treated.
 Dogs remain susceptible to reinfection with hookworms and roundworms.
 Periodic deworming throughout the dog’s life is recommended.
 New research shows that almost 20% of all types of potting soil have roundworm eggs, making it almost as likely that your dog can get worms indoors as outdoors.

 Tapeworms are the second most common intestinal parasite of dogs.
-Puppies become infected with them when they swallow fleas; the eggs of the tapeworm live inside the flea.
-When the dog chews or licks its skin as a flea bites, the flea may be swallowed.
-The flea is digested within the dog’s intestine; the tapeworm hatches and then anchors itself to the intestinal lining.
-Therefore, exposure to fleas may result in a new infection; this can occur in as little as two weeks.
-Dogs may also acquire tapeworms from hunting rabbits and the like.
+Tapeworm eggs can be ingested by fleas, which in turn can infect kittens when they groom themselves and swallow fleas.
+The flea is digested within the dog’s intestine causing the developing tapeworm to be released and then anchors itself to the intestinal lining.
+Therefore, each new exposure to fleas may result in a new infection; this can occur in as little as two weeks.

 Tapeworm segments do not pass every day or in every stool sample; therefore, inspection of several consecutive bowel movements may be needed to find them.
-We may examine a stool sample in our office and not find them, and then you may find them the next day.
-If you find them at any time, please notify us so we may provide the appropriate drug for treatment.
+We may examine a fecal sample in our office and not find them, and then you may find them the next day.
+If you find them at any time, please notify us so we may provide the appropriate medication for treatment.

-Please note that tapeworms are the only parasite that can be found visually.
-All other types of intestinal parasites require microscopic examination and fecal float test within our hospital for diagnosis and treatment.
+Please note that tapeworms are the only parasite that might be found visually.
+All other types of intestinal parasites require microscopic examination for diagnosis and treatment.

 Heartworms are important parasites, especially in certain climates.
 They can live in your dog’s heart and cause major damage to the heart and lungs.
 Heartworms are transmitted by mosquitoes so your dog does not have to be in contact with another dog to be exposed.
-Fortunately, we have drugs that will protect your dog from heartworms.
-These drugs are very safe and very effective if given regularly.
-Heartgard, Interceptor, and Sentinel are tablets that are given only once monthly.
+Fortunately, we have medications that will protect your dog from heartworms.
+These medications are very safe and very effective if given regularly.
+Heartgard Plus and Proheart are the two medications we recommend for effective prevention of heartworm disease.
 We recommend Heartgard to be given as a treat every 30 days year around to prevent heartworm disease, intestinal hookworms and roundworms.
 Proheart is an injection that is given in our clinic every 6 months year around to prevent heartworm disease and intestinal hookworms.
 Hookworms are the parasites that kids can get.
-When you purchase a year’s worth of Heartgard through our hospital, you have a year guarantee that your pet will not get Heartworms, roundworms, hookworms, whipworms, nor tapeworms.
-If any of these are found, you are reimbursed for the the test and for treatment of the parasite.
+When you purchase a year’s worth of one of these products through our hospital, you have a year guarantee that your pet will not get Heartworms, roundworms, hookworms, whipworms, nor tapeworms.
+If any of these are found, you are reimbursed for the test and for treatment of the parasite.